rjpcasalino/blog_bt/pages/posts/2020-04-02-COVID-19_or:_How_I_Learned_to_Stop_Worrying_and_Love_The_Virus.md

 sed `wc -l < data.csv`q data.csv | awk -v date=$(date --date="yesterday" +%F), -F, '$1 == date { printf("%s\n\t cases: %d\n\t deaths: %d\n", $2, $4, %5) }' > /dev/tty1

-$ Teaxs
+$ Texas
 	cases: 8115
 	deaths: 160
+  Utah
+	cases: 1675
+	deaths: 13
 ...

-crontab -e
+$ crontab -e

 */30 * * * * bash /home/you/fetch-nytimes-covid-19-csv.sh

 ```

-`-q` do it quietly and save it (`-O`) to a file named `data.csv` or whatever works best for you.
+`-q` flag means do this quietly, please and save it (`-O`) to a file named `data.csv`.

-this will dump to stdout.
+This will dump to STDOUT.
 We can do better perhaps?
 What could we do with this?
 Feed it along the wire to some other service?
 The world is my oyster.

+John Hopkins Whiting School of Engineering actually offers a more "robust" csv which can be found [here](https://github.com/CSSEGISandData/COVID-19/tree/master/csse_covid_19_data).
+The great thing about this data is it's updated on a regular scheduled basis.
+That means we can run our cron job at an actual time that makes sense rather than every 30 minutes.
+The data files are updated once a day at 23:59 UTC.

+First, make sure your server is set to UTC time.